Enhancing Lexicon-Based Text Embeddings with Large Language Models: Related Work

 \section{Related Work}

 \paragraph{Lexicon-Based Embeddings.} Lexicon-based embeddings assign each dimension of the embedding vector to a specific token in the vocabulary.
-With the advancements in masked language models, recent studies have demonstrated that lexicon-based embeddings~\citep{mallia2021learning, lin2021briefnotes, zhuang2024fast, splade, spladev2, lexmae, unifiedlexicon, spladev3} can deliver superior performance.
-Among these approaches, SPLADE~\citep{splade, spladev2, spladev3} stands out as one of the most effective methods, often outperforming dense embeddings~\cite{bench_lexicon}.
-Moreover, lexicon-based embeddings have been shown to complement dense embeddings, with their combination yielding substantial performance improvements~\cite{m3, unifier, proposedconceptualframeworkrepresentational}.
-Despite these advances, research on lexicon-based embeddings has largely focused on retrieval tasks, leaving other applications such as clustering and classification relatively underexplored.
+With advances in masked language models, recent studies have demonstrated that lexicon-based embeddings~\citep{mallia2021learning, lin2021briefnotes, zhuang2024fast, spladev2, splade, lexmae, unifiedlexicon, spladev3, thong2023adapting, nguyen-etal-2024-dyvo, lupart2025discollmknowledgedistillation} can deliver strong performance.
+Among these approaches, SPLADE~\citep{splade, spladev2, spladev3} stands out as one of the most effective methods, even outperforming comparable dense embeddings~\cite{bench_lexicon}.
+Moreover, lexicon-based embeddings have been shown to complement dense embeddings, with their combination yielding substantial performance improvements~\cite{m3, unifier, proposedconceptualframeworkrepresentational,gao21complement}.
+Despite these advances, research on lexicon-based embeddings has largely focused on retrieval tasks, leaving other applications relatively such as clustering and classification underexplored.

-\paragraph{LLM-Based Embeedings.} As decoder-only LLMs continue to advance, recent work has investigated their potential for generating dense text embeddings capable of performing well across different tasks.
-To align LLMs with text embedding tasks, LLM2Vec~\cite{llm2vec} employs masked next-token prediction training and unsupervised contrastive learning, while LLaRA~\cite{llara} leverages an auto-encoding objective to enhance embedding quality.
+\paragraph{LLM-Based Embeddings.} As decoder-only LLMs continue to advance, recent work has investigated their potential for generating dense text embeddings capable of performing well across different tasks.
+To align LLMs with text embedding tasks, LLM2Vec~\cite{llm2vec} enables bi-directional attention with masked next-token prediction training and unsupervised contrastive learning, while LLaRA~\cite{llara} leverages an auto-encoding objective to enhance embedding quality.
 Recent efforts, such as E5-Mistral~\citep{e5_mistral} and Gecko~\citep{gecko}, focus on improving embedding models by using LLMs to generate diverse training data.
 Additionally, GRIT~\cite{grit_lm} explores the combination of contrastive learning and language modeling objectives to train a single LLM that performs well on both embedding and generation tasks.
 Meanwhile, studies~\citep{grit_lm, nv_embed, llm2vec, bge_en_icl} highlight the significant influence of architectural choices on embedding model performance, with findings~\citep{bge_en_icl} indicating that retaining the original unidirectional attention often yields the best results.